 Lewis explains, “Mass media coverage of a topic can have long standing and far-reaching effects.
 It is common for children and adults with health anxiety and generalized anxiety to be triggered by world events and news.”

 While it is important to stay informed, getting overloaded on media — especially conflicting news from many different sources — will likely provide more stress than it does clarity.

-To combat this, Catherine Belling, Ph.D., an Associate Professor of Medical Education at Northwestern University, recommends choosing one trusted source to rely on for your coronavirus news, for example your local health department.
+To combat this, Catherine Belling, Ph.D., an Associate Professor of Medical Education at Northwestern University, recommends choosing one trusted source to rely on for your pandemic news, for example your local health department.

 Help someone else

-When you are feeling more calm, pay it forward by helping others in whatever way you can.
+When you are feeling more calm about society’s fresh pandemic, pay it forward by helping others in whatever way you can.
 Some ideas:

 - Help deliver groceries to older people/immunocompromised people in your building or neighborhood

 - Reach out to other friends who may be suffering